What are my rights and liabilities for debt collection in Pennsylvania?

 - Note payable at definite time — 6 years

 - Note payable on demand — 6 years

 - Certified check, teller’s check, cashier’s check and traveler’s check — 3 years

 - Accepted draft — 6 years

 - Conversion, breach of warranty and other Division 3 actions — 3 years

 - Bank Deposits and Collections Section 4111 - Title 13 - Commercial Code — 3 years

 - Pennsylvania judgment — 5 years, with writ of revival within 5 years (Pa.
 R.C.P.
 Chapter 3025 through 3034)

 - Non-Pennsylvania judgment — 4 years

 Consult with a Pennsylvania state attorney experienced in civil litigation to get precise answers to your questions about liens, levies, and garnishment in Pennsylvania.
-If you cannot afford an attorney, you can navigate the process yourself by taking advantage of the Pennsylvania court's self-help resources -- for example, you can find general information in the Faq section, while many of the forms you will need are available for download at the Pennsylvania Unified Judicial System forms page.
-Again, you should find an attorney if possible, but if you cannot, the resources I have listed should prove helpful.
+If you cannot afford an attorney, you can navigate the process yourself by taking advantage of the Pennsylvania court’s self-help resources — for example, you can find general information in the FAQ section, while many of the forms you will need are available for download at the Pennsylvania Unified Judicial System forms page.
+Again, you should find an attorney if possible, but if you cannot, the resources listed should prove helpful.